PavanRangani/docs/docs/prd/tax/entity-status.md

 - Allows to download pdf of Entity status for the selected year.
 See this //TODO
   - Download file name: {Legal Entity name}-{Selected Year}-entity status-report.pdf
 - Message for Grantor trust: `Trust is a Grantor Trust filing under the Grantor's social security number so the Trust does not file a separate return`

+## Download PDF

+### UX Rule

+- Allows to Download PDF file for entity status for selected year.
+- List the joint section is first in both Joint and Individuals.
+- All records are grouped by legal entity type.
+Each types has separate table.
+- If there isn't any record available in any table, that table won't be shown.
+- Show proper message when no records available.
+- Sorting order is same as the entity status tab.

+### UI Rule

+Mockup //TODO

+- Message for no records available : `No Records Found`.

+- Downloaded File name: `{legal-entity-name}-{selected year}-entity status-report.pdf`
+- There are some change in the column.
+  - Do not show `Year` columns.
+  - Exclude `NA current year` type components from `Pending` column.
+As well as not counting it in `Total` column.